 She has broadcast & recorded extensively covering a wide range of repertoire including works by Bach, Barber, Berg, Britten, Crumb, Handel, Haydn, Mahler, Maxwell Davies, Macmillan, Mozart, Schubert & Schumann.

 Ruby is a passionate recitalist & works closely with the pianists Julius Drake & Joseph Middleton.
 In 2016 she released her first solo recital disc ‘Nocturnal variations’, songs by Schubert, Mahler, Britten and Berg with pianist Joseph Middleton for the Champs Hill label, named BBC Music Magazine’s choice of the month.
 In the same month she appeared on the critically acclaimed disc ‘Purcell Songs Realised by Britten’ for the same label.
-A champion of women composers, she recently recorded ‘Heroines of Love and Loss’: a disc dedicated to 17th century women composers for the BIS label, with long-term collaborator Jonas Nordberg, which was Editor’s Choice in Gramophone Magazine, and was awarded a Diapason d’or.
-In 2018 she releases a disc for Chandos Records with the OAE and Laurence Cummings dedicated to Giulia Frasi, Handel’s lyric muse.
+A champion of women composers, she recently recorded ‘Heroines of Love and Loss’: a disc dedicated to ….17th century women composers for the BIS label, with long-term collaborator Jonas Nordberg, which was Editor’s Choice in Gramophone Magazine, and was awarded a Diapason d’or.
+In 2018 she released a critically acclaimed disc for Chandos Records with the OAE and Laurence Cummings dedicated to Giulia Frasi, Handel’s lyric muse.
 In 2019 she releases an album for BIS of works by Mahler, Berg and Rhian Samuel with BBCNOW.

 She made her US recital debut in 2015 with Julius Drake at The Frick Collection in New York and in 2017 made her Carnegie Hall recital debut with a commissioned song cycle by Huw Watkins.
 She recently performed and recorded Mahler Symphony No.2 with the Minnesota Symphony under Osmo Vanska for BIS Records.

 Recent and future highlights include recitals at Wigmore Hall (including a new commission by Helen Grime), Newbury Spring, International Handel Festispiele Gottingen, Presteigne, West Cork, and 3 Choirs Festivals.
 In the UK concerts include those with the OAE, BBC Phil, BBC NOW, RLPO, Royal Northern Sinfonia and The King’s Consort and further afield a return to the RIAS Kammerkoor for performances of Purcell’s Fairy Queen, Mahler’s Kindertotenlieder with Garry Walker and Staatsorchester Rheinische Philharmonie, a performance at the Vienna Konzerthaus with Quatuor Mosaiques, a tour with the Orchestra of the Eighteenth Century, and the title role in Handel’s Theodora for Potsdamer Winteroper 2018.